Background and Rationale

 Ormiston NEW Academy go about promoting these values?

 At Ormiston NEW Academy we focus on the four key British Values defined by Ofsted as:

 - The rule of law.

 - Mutual respect for and tolerance of those with different faiths and beliefs and for those without faith.

-We believe that our CARE values, outlined on the Academy’s website, promote the British values and are the foundation for developing our students understanding of British Values and SMSC.
+We believe that our values promote the British values and are the foundation for developing our students understanding of British Values and SMSC.
 This key motto enforces that all our students care for themselves, those around them and about their individual success; achieve the best they can academically; show they are respectful and that they are engaged in their learning, showing a thirst for knowledge and resilience.